Tales of Symphonia: Story

-Colette is summoned to her village's church to receive the oracle who will initiate her pilgrimage to regenerate Sylverant.
+Colette is summoned to her village's church to receive the oracle who will initiate her pilgrimage to regenerate Sylvarant.
 She is protected from an apparent Desian attack by her friends Lloyd and Genis, as well as the traveling mercenary Kratos.
 Lloyd and Genis are initially denied the opportunity to accompany Colette on her pilgrimage, and Colette, hoping to protect them, secretly leaves early with Raine and Kratos.
-However, Lloyd and Genis's intervention to rescue a friend of Genis at a nearby human ranch results in their village's retaliatory decimation and their subsequent exile, leaving them no other option but to join Colette's pilgrimage.
+However, Lloyd and Genis's violation of a treaty with a nearby human ranch leads to their village's devastation and their exile, leaving them no other option but to join Colette's pilgrimage.
 During the journey, the process of the Chosen's transformation into an angel is revealed to entail the gradual loss of Colette's humanity.
 They also encounter and eventually make peace with the assassin Sheena, who comes from the parallel world of Tethe'alla.
 From her, they learn how the two worlds vie for each other's mana through the journey of regeneration.
 Within a human ranch, the group discovers that Exspheres are cultivated within humans, with Lloyd's Exsphere having came from within his mother.
 Hoping to find answers from the oracle Remiel, the party meets him at the Chosen's final destination and are betrayed by Remiel and Kratos; both are revealed to be members of Cruxis, an organization that seeks to use the Chosen's body as Martel's vessel.

 The party is rescued by the Renegades, a group that poses as Desians and aims to prevent Martel's resurrection.
-The Renegades' leader, Yuan, explains that the Desians are servants of Cruxis and act to terrorize the population of the declining world.
+The Renegades' leader, Yuan, explains that the Desians are servants of Cruxis and act to terrorize the population of the declining world and stimulate the growth of the Chosen's Cruxis Crystal.
 When Yuan declares his intent to secure Lloyd to further the Renegades' purpose, the party escapes for Tethe'alla, where they restore Colette's humanity after crafting a Key Crest for her Cruxis Crystal.
 In search for a way to save both worlds, the party determines that awakening the Summon Spirits in both worlds will sever the mana tie between them.
-Believing that to be the answer, they successfully sever all mana ties between the two worlds.
-Their actions instead destabilize the Great Seed, the supplier of mana to both worlds, causing it to grow and engulf Sylvarant at an exponential rate.
-After the party re-stabilizes the seed, they learn from Yuan about the origins of Sylvarant and Tethe'alla and how they used to be one world but was split by Cruxis' leader Mithos with the Eternal Sword; the party realizes they can save the world if they wield the Eternal Sword, merge the worlds, and germinate the Great Seed.
-They decide to confront and defeat Mithos before seeking the Eternal Sword.
+Believing that to be the answer, they forge pacts with Tethe'alla's Summon Spirits to sever all mana ties between the two worlds.
+During this time, the party meets and befriends a half-elven youth named Mithos, who shares the name of the legendary hero.
+The groups actions instead destabilize the Great Seed, the supplier of mana to both worlds, causing it to grow catastrophically and engulf Sylvarant.
+The party re-stabilizes the seed using a Renegade-designed mana cannon.
+Colette suffers an illness that is caused by her Cruxis Crystal and was once cured by the hero Mithos, requiring the party to seek materials for a cure.
+In their search, they learn from an elven storyteller that the hero Mithos eventually became the Cruxis leader Yggdrasill, who split the world in two with the reality-bending Eternal Sword.